Get

 6. See an Expert

 If your dog’s suffering from an underlying health issue or physical condition causing their persistent bad smell, you need help from an expert.
-Your vet can assess your dog’s odor issues to rule out infections and other causes, giving you medications and treatment advice to solve the problem.
+A vet can assess your dog’s odor issues to rule out infections and other causes, giving you medications and treatment advice to solve the problem.

 Groomers and vets may also help with anal gland expression to relieve the impaction that can cause the tell-tale fishy aroma.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Dogster divider_v3_NEW_MAY_24_